 When is the best time for me to apply?
 Do you have any deadlines?

 For the majority of applications there are no deadlines and you can apply at any time.
 We make decisions regularly throughout the year.
-A summary of how our applications are processed, and how long that takes is available here on our website.
+A summary of how our applications are processed.
+Please read our Application Timelines.

 Some work strands, such as the Museums and Galleries Fund have an annual application deadline.
 Please check the website for more information on these.